-a writer and afrofuturist anthropologist who connects the dots across the African diaspora to prove #WeAllCousins
+a multidisciplinary southern storyteller and anthropologist who connects the dots across the African diaspora to prove #WeAllCousins

 Trelani Michelle explores the power of customs and what they represent.
 In her travels, she found that even the simple greeting, “Cousin!” was a way of connecting with those like her.
 When she gets to know a neighbor who on the surface couldn’t be more different than her, she is challenged by her ideas about connection in surprising ways.